 We entered the huge hall that led to the ferries.
 We found to our delight that it only cost a quarter.
 (Now, it’s free.)
 I was amazed.
 This was not a boat but a ship!
 I had never been on a boat larger than a small, 20-car ferry across Puget Sound when I was a kid, and I hardly remember that.
 The biggest boat I had sat in since then was a friend’s pontoon that could seat, maybe, eight or ten people.

 The sheer size of the ferry amazed me.
 I walked along the delightfully empty interior.
 I discovered our ship, the John F. Kennedy, stretched 277 feet.
 It was 69 feet wide and could carry 3,500 passengers.
 It rose several stories into the sky.
 Since traffic was light, I left Virginia and Joachim and ran along the decks, climbed the stairs, and made note of food and souvenir stands that operated during the week.
-I was astounded that the JFK carried enough people on weekdays to support businesses on board.
+I was astounded that the JFK carried enough people on work days to support businesses on board.

 Then, I came out on the upper deck just as the ferry eased away from its pier.
 There I was, standing on the bow of a ship.
 I couldn’t believe it.
 At once I thought it amazing and silly—Kate Winslett and Leonardo DiCaprio on the bow of the Titanic.
 But this was not a time to indulge in clichés.
 It was a time to be out on the ocean in a real ship.